Charles Leclerc: 2005–2009: Early success in national championships

 Leclerc first began karting aged five and started racing at Brignoles—a kart circuit owned by Jules Bianchi's father.
 He began his competitive career in 2005, winning the regional PACA championship in the Mini class with 15 wins from 18 races, which he successfully defended in 2006.
 He advanced to Minime in 2007, winning the Trophée Claude Secq and finishing runner-up at the PACA championship.
 The following year, he finished fifth in the Bridgestone Cup and runner-up in the French Championship, as well as winning the PACA title.
 Progressing to the Cadet class in 2009, Leclerc won the French Championship and Bridgestone Cup, as well as the regional Rhône-Alpes title.
-He partnered with Richard Mille that year, who supported him through the remainder of his karting career.
+He partnered with Richard Mille that year, which supported him through the remainder of his karting career.

 2010–2011: Progression to international series

 Leclerc progressed to international competition in 2010, entering the junior KF3 class, where he became the youngest winner of the CIK-FIA Monaco Kart Cup—his home event at the Circuit de Monaco.
 He finished twenty-ninth on his World Cup debut, fifth in the inaugural Academy Trophy, and runner-up to Pierre Gasly in the French Championship.
 Leclerc was scouted by Nicolas Todt in 2011, joining his All Road Management firm upon recommendation from Bianchi.
 Todt negotiated his move to Intrepid that year, winning the World Cup at Sarno; he later described it as "by far [his] best karting race ever".
 He further won the Academy Trophy and the Masters of Paris-Bercy, as well as finishing runner-up to Nicklas Nielsen in the WSK Final Cup.